WebexCC-SA/TS-2025/docs/main/APITrack_Mission3_AutoCSAT.md

       2. You should be offered a call, click on the accept button.
 (You may want to mute the mic on both Webex and the Agent Desktop)
       3. End the call from Agent Desktop and you should here an invitation to rate your experience with us on a scale of 1 to 5.
       4. Select **4** or **5** on Webex App keypad.
-3. In your flow, open the debuger and select the latest call from the list (on top of the list).
+3. In your flow, open the debugger and select the latest call from the list (on top of the list).
       1. Trace the steps taken in the flow
       2. Select **GraphQL_Query** and scroll down the details panel on the right-hand side to **Modified Variables**.
 They should be empty since there are no CSAT scores at the moment you made the first call.
       3. **Case_If_AgentIDEmpty** should exit via **true** node edge as the **GraphQL_Query** had no response, hence the call arrived to your agent via **<span class="attendee-id-container"><span class="attendee-id-placeholder" data-suffix="_Queue">Your_Attendee_ID</span>_Queue<span class="copy" title="Click to copy!"></span></span>** and not via **QueueToAgent** node.